timoxley/npm-tutor/chapters/npm-workshop-installation/exercises/install-save/Readme.md

 maintaining a package.json.

-For example, given the right flags, npm can update your package.json for you when installing dependencies, so there's no need to check which version installed and update your package.json accordingly.
+For example, given the right flags, npm can update your package.json for you when installing dependencies.
+That way there's no need to check which version installed and your package.json will be updated accordingly.

 ## Task